1Computer1/comp_iler/README.md

 - `java` Java (OpenJDK)
 - `js` JavaScript (Node)
     - `harmony` enables harmony features (`--harmony` on node)
-    - `e` prints the result of evaluating the code
 - `julia` Julia
     - `e` prints the result of evaluating the code
 - `lisp` Racket